acorn-io/docs/docs/20-hands-on-with-acorn.md

 acorn dev -n school
 ```

 Lets make a small change in the UI code to update the user prompt.
+Open the file `app/public/index.html`
+with your favorite editor and make the following changes.

 ```html
 <!-- Form for entering new student -->